seoeongeueun/cheeseme/README.md

-<div align=left><h1>CHEESEME </h1></div>
+# CHEESEME
-    <b>ABOUT</b><br>
+**About**
 CheeseMe is a personalized and customizable journal application for PC that brings together convenient widgets, journal entries, and social connections all in one place.
 While there are other blog-like applications out there, very few offer all those features within a single interface, along with the freedom to creatively decorate your pages.<br>
     Below are the features that CheeseMe offers:<br>
     <div align=left>
       <ul>